Foreign Tax Credit - Special Issues

 Making or Changing Your Choice

-You can make or change your choice to claim a deduction or credit at any time during the period within 10 years from the due date for filing the return for the tax year for which you make the claim.
+You can make or change your choice to claim a deduction or credit at any time during the period within 10 years from the regular due date for filing the return (without regard to any extension of time to file) for the tax year in which the taxes were actually paid or accrued.
 You make or change your choice on your tax return (or on an amended return) for the year your choice is to be effective.

-The treaties that provide for this additional credit include those with Australia, Austria, Bangladesh, Canada, Denmark, Finland, France, Germany, Ireland, Israel, Japan, Luxembourg, Mexico, the Netherlands, New Zealand, Portugal, Slovenia, South Africa, Sweden, Switzerland, and the United Kingdom.
-There is a worksheet at the end of Publication 514, Foreign Tax Credit for Individuals, to help you figure the additional credit.
-But do not use this worksheet to figure the additional credit under the treaties with Australia and New Zealand.
+The treaties that provide for this additional credit include those with Australia, Austria, Bangladesh, Belgium, Bulgaria, Canada, Czech Republic, Denmark, Finland, France, Germany, Iceland, Ireland, Israel, Italy, Japan, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Portugal, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Switzerland, and the United Kingdom.

-You can get more information, and the worksheet to figure the additional credit under the Australia and New Zealand treaties, by writing to:
+You can get more information, and a worksheet to figure the additional credit under the Australia and New Zealand treaties for tax years beginning before August 11, 2010, by writing to:

 Internal Revenue Service